laradock/laradock/README.md

             - ../project2/:/var/www/project2
 ```

-3 - You can access all sites by visiting `http://localhost/project1/public` and `http://localhost/project2/public` but of course that's not very useful so let's setup nginx quickly.
+3 - You can access all sites by visiting `http://localhost/project1/public` and `http://localhost/project2/public` but of course that's not very useful so let's setup NGINX quickly.

 4 - Go to `nginx/sites` and copy `sample.conf.example` to `project1.conf` then to `project2.conf`